Janek's Sound/Art/Installation & Music Resource

 any recommendations welcome

-'Man Bits Dog' - sound man character with microphone approaches camera image with talking voice in factory scene which is integral to plot
+'Man Bites Dog' - sound man character with microphone approaches camera image with talking voice in factory scene which is integral to plot

 'Forbidden Planet' - just a wonderful 1950's original self-made electronics soundtrack by Luis and Bebe Barron